 What are these guitars worth?
 A lot.
-On the used market I'm spying them for between five and ten thousand dollars.
+On the used market I'm spying them for between $5,000 and $10,000.
 Les Paul lovers and owners are forever comparing the tops of their guitars to others, and there's no doubt the Boneyard guitars are winning a lot of Les Paul beauty pageants.
 Epiphone also made a run at these guitars, and for under a thousand dollars, you too can own all the playability and Green Tiger glory of a Boneyard with the Epiphone version.

 Gibson Joe Perry Boneyard Les Paul features:

 - Binding: Single-ply cream on top

 - Finish Color: Aged Tiger Green

 - Fingerboard Inlays: Aged acrylic trapezoid (similar to Les Paul Classic)

 - Profile: Rounded (similar to 1958 Les Paul)